South Dakota provides millions of dollars in technology grants to nursing homes - ExBulletin

 Deak said the state is providing significant support to the industry by raising Medicaid reimbursement rates paid to health care providers by 25% in 2023 and another 4% this year.

-Doctors and nurses at the Avel eCare telehealth hub in Sioux Falls, South Dakota, founded and formerly owned by Avera Health, are using technology to connect with emergency room personnel elsewhere.
-I am.
-(Courtesy of Avel eCare) Grants can help in rural areas
+Doctors and nurses in the Avel eCare telehealth hub, founded and formerly owned by Avera Health in Sioux Falls, South Dakota, are using technology to connect with emergency room personnel in other locations .
+(Photo: Courtesy: Avel eCare) Grants help rural areas

 Dieck said the new telehealth and innovation grants are expected to improve patient care and increase recruitment and retention of certified nursing assistants, who are the backbone of staffing in the long-term care industry.